hmes98318/Logistics-Station/README.md

 └── tcp
     └── Client,py
 ```
-The main structure of the Server
+The main files structure of the Server
 ```
 src
 ├── database